 - The following appeared on 3 January 1929 in The Galveston News: The body of Mrs. Sallie C. Fisher, 82, who died at the home of her daughter, Miss Marion Fisher, 2928 Avenue N-1/2, Tuesday night, was forwarded yesterday morning to New Waverley, Tex., where funeral services and interment will be held.

 Mrs. Fisher had been in Galveston the last four years, residing with her daughter.
 She was the wife of the late Horatio W. Fisher and came to Texas in 1850.

 She is survived by four daughters: Mrs. Minnie Fisher Cunningham, women's political leader and a recent candidate for the senate; Miss Marion Fisher, a teacher in the Galveston schools; Mrs. R. M. Traylor and Mrs. A. E. Campbell, both of New Waverley.

 - At the time of her death Minnie Fisher was living in New Waverly, Walker County, Texas.

 - Minnie Fisher died on 9 December 1964 at age 82 in Conroe, Montgomery County, Texas, at Montgomery County Hospital .
 Iformant was Mrs. Elizabeth Hill.

-- She was buried at Hardy Cemetery in New Waverly, Walker County, Texas.
+- She was interred at Hardy Cemetery, New Waverly, Walker County, Texas.